‘Jellyfish jamboree.’ Sea of sticky, gelatinous blobs line Georgia beach, photos show

 “I’ve never seen this many at once,” she wrote on Facebook.
 Her photos have been shared more than 1,600 times as of Monday.

-Cannonballs, also called “cabbagehead jellyfish,” are one of the most prominent jellyfish species on the southeastern coast of the U.S., comprising “over 16% of biomass on the coastline” during certain seasons, according to the Georgia Department of Natural Resources.
-Experts say it’s not uncommon to see the sea jellies wash up on beaches this time of year.
+Cannonballs, also called “cabbagehead jellyfish,” are one of the most prominent jellyfish species on the southeastern coast of the U.S., making up “over 16% of biomass on the coastline” during certain seasons, according to the Georgia Department of Natural Resources.
+So, experts say it’s not uncommon to see the sea jellies washing up on beaches this time of year.

 “It’s a matter of when the winds and currents are just right,” Carolyn Belcher, chief of marine fisheries for the department’s Coastal Resources Division, told McClatchy News.
 “The [jellyfish] are abundant off of our waters in late winter, early spring.
 So it’s not surprising that this is the timing of it.”